CURRENT AND FORTHCOMING RESEARCH

 - Spatial statistics

-Successful achievement of current global conservation objectives necessitates direct and meaningful engagement with industry.
-We seek to contribute towards this not only through Wild Business (link) but also through research on the topic of ‘business and biodiversity’.
+Successful achievement of current global conservation objectives necessitates direct and meaningful engagement with large organisations.
+We seek to contribute towards this not only through Wild Business but also through research on the topic of ‘business and biodiversity’, such as the aggregated biodiversity impacts and greenhouse gas emissions of multinational corporations and other large organisations.

 Nature conservation rests upon a good understanding of how nature works, which rests partly upon experience out in the field.
 We base our other research themes upon direct biodiversity observation and monitoring, including: